paritytech/substrate-light-ui/README.md

 ## NPM Module `@substrate/light`

-Bundles a set of Light Clients.
+A npm module that adds Substrate light-client functionality to any Javascript environment, from in-browser applications over Extensions or Electron Apps up to IOT devices.

+It contains Wasm light clients from various chains, bundled in a single package and it makes running a light-client as easy as installing a npm module.

 ## Applications: Lichen / "Substrate Light UI"

 Lichen is a light-client-based, in-browser wallet for Substrate.

 The Light UI is meant to be **an intuitive interface for beginner users** to easily interact with various Substrate chains.
-It is provided in three forms:
+It is provided in two forms:

 - A browser one-page application
 - A Chrome/Firefox browser extension
-- A desktop application, built with Electron

 Both provide the same functionalities and use the same UI, feel free to choose the medium that suits you best.